Why Are My Subway Tiles Cracking?

 Subway tiles, a timeless design choice for kitchens and bathrooms, can add a touch of elegance and sophistication to your home.
 However, even the most beautiful tiles can develop cracks over time.
 This can be a frustrating sight, leaving you wondering what went wrong.
-The good news is, there are several reasons why subway tiles crack, and many of them have solutions.
+The good news is that there are several reasons why subway tiles crack, and many of them have solutions.

 Understanding Subway Tiles